Centril/rfcs/text/0000-default-field-values.md

 from the respective constructor functions that are generated.

-If you transcribe the above snippet as much as possible to the system proposed in this RFC you would get:
+If you transcribe the above snippet as much as possible to the system proposed in this RFC, you would get:

 ```rust
 struct Foo {